allanreda/Danish-Sentiment-Scoring-App/README.md

 - [Technologies](#technologies)

 ## About the App
-Dansk Sentiment Scoring allows users to:
+Danish Sentiment Scoring allows users to:
 - Analyze sentiment on Danish texts.
 - Sentiment scores range from -1 (negative) to 1 (positive).
 - You can analyze a single text, compare two texts, or visualize sentiment trends over longer texts.